Aquafortis/lincoln-custom-chrome/README.md

 Search for products, enter orders, view latest releases, and more from a popup window even if you are on another website.

+Startup page is chosen at random to keep you up-to-date with the latest releases, promotions, and more.

 Install from: local file